-Topic 3: Civil Rights and Civil Liberties
+Construct an argument about the relevance of the United States Constitution in the 21st century, analyzing the effectiveness of its concepts of the separation of powers, checks and balances, federalism, and the rule of law; support the argument with examples from recent political history.

-Supporting Question: How have court decisions defined the balance between the common good and the rights of the individual?
+Topic 3.
+Civil rights, human rights, and civil liberties

-Students gain an understanding of the development of individual rights and liberties and their impact on citizens.
-This focus includes an analysis of the workings of the United States Supreme Court, study of its most significant decisions, and how these decisions mark the evolution of perspectives on the rights of the individual.
+Supporting Question: How have court decisions defined the balance between broader national or community interests and the rights of the individual?

-Compare core documents associated with the protection of individual rights, including the Bill of Rights, the Fourteenth Amendment to the United States Constitution, and Article I of the Massachusetts Constitution.
+Compare core documents associated with the protection of individual rights (e.g., the U.S. Bill of Rights, the 14th Amendment to the United States Constitution, Article I of the Massachusetts Constitution, the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the Convention on the Elimination of All Forms of Racial Discrimination).

-Research, analyze and present orally, in writing or through a multimedia presentation the historical context of two Supreme Court decisions on a topic related to individual rights and what the respective decisions demonstrate about how the protection of individual rights has evolved over time.
+Research, analyze, and present orally, in writing or through a multimedia presentation the historical context of two Supreme Court decisions on a topic related to individual rights and what the respective decisions demonstrate about how the protection of individual rights has evolved over time.
 Cite textual evidence to summarize key perspectives in the decisions and provide historical context for the particular decisions cited.
 Cases may include:

 Whitney v.
 California (1927), Stromberg v.
 California (1931), Near v.
 Minnesota (1931), Brandenburg v.
 Ohio (1969), Texas v.
 Johnson (1989), and Reno v.
 American Civil Liberties Union (1997)

-Topic 4: Political Parties, Interest Groups, Media and Public Policy
+Topic 4: Political parties, interest groups, media, and public policy

 Supporting Question: What are the roles of political parties, interest groups, and media in influencing public policy?